-Based on the box score alone, Davis would seem to have been largely responsible for Robinson's subpar effort, but Terrence Jones was actually the primary defender on the junior forward and just one of Davis' seven rejections came on one of Robinson's shots.
+Based on the box score alone, Davis would seem to have been largely responsible for Robinson's subpar effort, but Terrence Jones was actually the primary defender on the junior forward and just one of Davis' seven rejections came on Robinson's shots.
 How the Wildcats elect to defend Robinson is unknown at this point, and Coach Cal wouldn't rule anything out.

 "I don't really know who is going to guard him," Calipari said.
 "We may play a 2-3 zone.
 Those guys are so big, we may fall into a zone.
 I haven't played that very often, but we may do it."

 With Robinson anchoring the middle, Calipari called the Jayhawks "the best post-up team in the country," but with the evolution of Davis since that first game, the Wildcats aren't all that far behind.
 Back in November, Jones was the only player UK would regularly give touches inside with his back to the basket, but Davis now deftly deploys spin moves and jump hooks with both hands on helpless defenders.